Middle School (Grades 6-8)

 Middle Schoolers connect to the broader community through their social action work; participation in We Day, visit to Children's Hospital, STEP food shelf, active participation in school-wide social justice projects, and connections to other schools through participation on sports teams.

-Our Middle School students are active in our athletic program, including squash, basketball, soccer, volleyball, swimming, and ultimate frisbee.
+Our Middle School students are active in our athletic program, including basketball, soccer, volleyball, ultimate frisbee, and more.